joshmsmith/temporal-multi-agent-order-repair/README.md

 ### What's Cool About This:
 Building agents isn't that hard with Temporal.
 Temporal features like Workflows, Activities, and Signals, plus durable state management and retries, dramatically simplify building out agentic systems.
 Plus, because Temporal Cloud can scale to extremely high volumes, our agentic code is also scalable to high volumes easily, by scaling up our workers (and paying for LLM API Keys with high rate limits, ha).

-The DAPRR pattern is also useful as a pattern for agentic automation.
+The DAPER pattern is also useful as a pattern for agentic automation.
 Detecting, Analyzing, Planning, Repairing, and Reporting can be used in many use cases to enable automated agentic activity.

 If you already know how to build with Temporal, you have a head start on building some agentic systems.
 If not, play with the code, take some (free) courses, and enjoy learning.